 You filed a Chapter 7 Bankruptcy and all debts were discharged.
 You selected not to reaffirm mortgage(s).
 You have continued paying on your mortgage(s) and now you want the payments reported on your credit report.
 With one exception that is not going to happen.
 The fact is that there is but one permanent way to get your mortgage payments reported on the credit reports and that is to refinance your mortgage, if possible.
 When your bankruptcy was discharged, the Promissory Note portion of the mortgage was legally eliminated.
 As a result, the mortgage payments can no longer be reported to the credit reporting agencies.
 Consumers, for obvious reasons, cannot self-report their credit history.
 For further information as to why the bank or mortgage company doesn’t report your payment, refer to an earlier post I wrote on this subject.

-How To Get “Credit History” For Your Mortgage Payments To Refinance
+How To Get “Credit History” For Your Mortgage Payments In Order To Refinance

 How To Qualify To Refinance After Chapter 7?